DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Results

 To visualize and analyze the sign representations learned by a trained sign classifier, we produce t-SNE plots utilizing a nonlinear dimensionality reduction technique well-suited for visualizing high-dimensional data \cite{JMLR:v9:vandermaaten08a}.
 Using a trained sign classifier, we embed hotspot images into 141-dimensional logit vectors, encoding the model's unnormalized beliefs about the sign's class.
 Then, we perform PCA (Principal Component Analysis) on the full sign classifier dataset (including training data as well as the held-out validation data) to represent the dataset in terms of the top 50 principal components and linearly reduce the data's dimensionality \cite{pearson_pca}.
 Then we model the dataset's PCA representation with t-SNE to obtain plots that model similar sign instances using nearby points with high probability, and dissimilar sign instances using distant points with high probability.
 The resulting t-SNE plots show clusters that represent which sign instances the model identifies to be similar.
 However, it is important to note that cluster sizes and distances between clusters are not necessarily meaningful in t-SNE plots.
-Figure \ref{fig:tsne} contains 2D embeddings of a set of hotspot images.
-Individual points are colored according to their ground-truth class.
+Individual hotspot images, colored according to their ground-truth class, are embedded using t-SNE and shown in Figure \ref{fig:tsne} .
 We perform qualitative analysis of sign clusters to understand how the learned representations relate, if at all, to the various ways that scholars have grouped cuneiform signs in the past.